vinas24/MarioBros_TP1/enunciados/practica1/practica1_en.md

 Observations concerning the commands:

-- The player must be able to type commands in upper-case, lower-case or any mixture of the two.
+- The player must be able to introduce commands in upper-case, lower-case or any mixture of the two.
-- The player must be able to use the abbreviated version of commands (the character that appears in square brackets in the help message) and/or, in the case of the action command, the abbreviated version of the command arguments.
+- The player must be able to use the specified command abbreviations (the character that appears in square brackets in the help message) and/or, in the case of the action command, the specified command-argument abbreviations.
 - The empty command, i.e. simply pressing *return* or whitespace followed by *return*, should have the same effect as the `update` command.
 - If the command introduced by the player does not exist (perhaps due to being badly written) or cannot be executed in the current state, the error message *Error: Unknown command: \<command-entered-by-the-player\>* must be displayed.
 - After the execution of a command that doesn't change the state of the game, e.g. `help`, or after an error, the board must not be displayed.